 Some questions you can ask are:

-- What other treatment options are there? - What will happen if I do not go ahead with the recommended treatment? - How successful is this treatment? - Where can I find more information about the procedure?
+- What other treatment options are there? - What will happen if I do not go ahead with the recommended treatment? - How successful is this treatment? - What will happen if we do nothing or take no action?